hashgraph/hedera-forking/README.md

 ### `HtsSystemContract` Solidity tests + Mirror Node FFI (with mocked `curl`)

+This is used to test `HtsSystemContract`(`Json`)+`MirrorNodeFFI` contracts.
+It is the implementation used by Foundry users.

+We provide a `curl` mock in the `scripts` folder to avoid depending on a remote Mirror Node and thus making the tests more robust.
+By modifiying the `PATH` environment variable, the mocked `curl` is used instead.

 ```console
 PATH=./scripts:$PATH forge test --fork-url https://testnet.hashio.io/api --fork-block-number 8535327
 ```